rguske/blog/content/posts/event-driven-automation-with-project-harbor-and-knative.md

 ### Deploy the kn-ps-harbor-slack Function

-With the available CloudEvent payload, we can now configure other functions for being subscribed to incoming events and to ultimately get triggered by those.
-As aforementioned (low hanging fruits), I wanted to get notified by actions happened related to my Harbor project.
-The [kn-ps-harbor-slack](https://github.com/vmware-samples/vcenter-event-broker-appliance/tree/development/examples/knative/powershell/kn-ps-harbor-slack) function will send a good looking message to your Slack channel webhook (there we go again... web:hook:s everywhere :smile:).
+With the available CloudEvent payload, we can now configure and deploy other functions.
+As aforementioned (low hanging fruits), I wanted to get notified by actions happened related to my Harbor project (#ChatOps).
+The [kn-ps-harbor-slack](https://github.com/vmware-samples/vcenter-event-broker-appliance/tree/development/examples/knative/powershell/kn-ps-harbor-slack) function will send a message to your Slack channel webhook.

+There we go again... webhooks everywhere :smile:

 1. Add your Slack channel webhook URL to the [slack_secret.json](https://github.com/vmware-samples/vcenter-event-broker-appliance/blob/development/examples/knative/powershell/kn-ps-harbor-slack/slack_secret.json) file
 2. Create the Kubernetes secret